One of the most important mosque in the country and a fine example of Ottoman architecture.

 The bullet-ridden house that is the Tunnel Museum.

-both sides and the UN, allowing the Bosnians to build the tunnel in relative peace and secrecy.
+tunnel in relative peace and secrecy.

 After the tunnel tour, we were pretty stuffed.
 A short siesta was then followed by an agreement to go out and have some beers and dinner with an Australian guy and two English guys we had met at the hostel.

 After a pint at the pub right next to the hostel we ended up eating at a restaurant called Galatasary - named after the famous football team in Turkey.
 It has all sorts of memorabilia and photos from the 80s adorning its walls - with all the photos picturing the same man.
 It just so happened that the owner of the place was none other than Bosnian striker Tarik Hodić, who plied his trade for Galatasaray in the 80s and was the league's top scorer in the 1983/84 season.
 He also just so happened to be sitting next to our table and we had a good old yarn about his professional career which also included a spell at Belgian club RFC de Liège.
-He was certainly proud of his achievements (and why not) and he liked us so much, he gave
+He was certainly proud of his achievements (and why not) and he liked us so much, he gave us free shots of rakija.
+Champion.

 Walking through a preserved section of the tunnel.
 The tunnel itself was 960m long during the war.

-The guys were good conversation and we continued drinking beers at "City Pub" before heading back to the pub next to the hostel.
+conversation and we continued drinking beers at "City Pub" before heading back to the pub next to the hostel.
 Although tired, I was just about in the mood for a proper night out, so Gkee decided to join me in search of places to party in Sarajevo.
 "Zlatna Ribica" looked like a really cool Parsienne/Viennese antique bar/cafe, however we were looking for somewhere with a bit more action.
 "Club" was the next place on our hit list - I have to say that Sarajevans sure score high for originality when naming their establishments - and having found the place, it was completely empty on a Wednesday night.
 It was here that we abandoned our search and headed back to the hostel for some sleep.
 It was only reading up on "Club" later that I realised that there is actually a secret door to get into the basement, which is where all the action takes place.
 Damn.
 Oh well.

 One thing noticeable in Sarajevo is that people were either fairly young or fairly old here.
 People that seemed to be our age were not high in number.
-My childhood
+My childhood and teenage years took place during the 90s, which lends to

 Gazi-Husrevbey Mosque Fountain